raphaelradna/german_vocabulary_trainer/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0; see [here](LICENSE) for details.
+This project is licensed under the GNU General Public License v3.0; see [LICENSE](LICENSE) for details.